 Later that day, after we had checked-in to the hotel, I met my customers at the meet-and-greet party in the lobby.
-They were gathered around a table, with drinks in their hands and they all seemed to be having a lot of fun.
+They gathered around a table, with drinks in their hands, and they all seemed to be having a lot of fun.

 When I got to their table, I raised my glass to make a toast – but nobody followed suit.

-One of the men told me that they don’t do ‘toasts’!
+One of the men told me that they don’t make ‘toasts’!

 So, I apologized and walked away to another corner of the lobby.